 Rates and products offered may differ from state to state.
 To see the rate and offering available to you, please select the state where you bank.
 (Your privacy is important to us—see our Privacy Notice)

 Business travelers who’ve planned ahead likely can look forward to a smooth trip.
-Even so, transportation glitches, lack of Internet availability or the loss or theft of personal items can ruin an otherwise smooth journey.
+Even so, transportation glitches, lack of Internet availability, or the loss or theft of personal items can ruin an otherwise smooth journey.
 While you can’t anticipate every problem, some practical guidelines will help you travel well.

 At the Airport

 Savvy business travelers may be well aware of carry-on restrictions, but screening protocols aren’t always limited to personal property.
-With the recent increase of international incidents, TSA officers have stepped up their use of risk-based security measures to identify, mitigate and resolve potential threats – both in the security line and throughout the airport.
+With the recent increase of international incidents, TSA officers have stepped up their use of risk-based security measures to identify, mitigate, and resolve potential threats – both in the security line and throughout the airport.

-For instance, one or more TSA personnel may question you about your itinerary, purpose of travel, property or identity.
+For instance, one or more TSA personnel may question you about your itinerary, purpose of travel, personal property, or identity.
 Screenings often are random and unpredictable, as well.
 Unnerving though this can be, answer all inquiries honestly and promptly to facilitate your departure.
 No individual is exempt from the possibility of advanced screening.

 Places to Work: On the Road, at the Ready